niklas-enns/message-broker/README.md

       - Config v2
         - [x] Bidirectional links
         - [ ] Topology changes during runtime
-          - [ ] Nodes can join the cluster by connecting to any cluster node
+          - [x] Nodes can join the cluster by connecting to any cluster node
             - [x] it gets a list of all known nodes and establishes replication links
-            - [ ] concurrency control
+            - [ ] Ensure a high consistency of cluster state
-          - Distribution
+      - [x] Message Replication
         - [x] When a consumer group receives a message, it will be forwarded to replication receivers
         - [x] The replication receiver feeds all messages into its own replicated consumer groups
         - [x] Delivered messages are deleted cluster-wide
-    - [ ] Nodes without clients continue receiving replicated messages (for HA) but delegate their message distribution responsibilities to other nodes.
-(Otherwise these messages would get stuck in the node)
     - [ ] Cluster organizes the division of labour automatically
       - No manual configuration by admin needed
       - [ ] Topology changes for the distribution cluster